SoftwareDesignLab/nvip-crawler/reconciler/README.md

 # NVIP Crawler Backend - Reconciler/Characterizer

-The reconciler and characterizer components of the NVIP Crawler
+The reconciler and characterizer components of the NVIP Crawler TODO DESCRIPTION

 > **NOTE:** This component relies directly on the raw vulnerability data from the crawler and should be ran after raw data is populated in the db